YiMihi/elm-with-jwt/authentication-in-elm-adding-authentication.md

 ---

-Elm is a strongly typed reactive language that compiles to JavaScript.
+Elm is a reactive language that compiles to JavaScript.
+Its robust compiler and static typing make it a nice option for developing applications for the browser that are free of runtime errors.
 In the first part of this Elm tutorial, we built a small web app to introduce the language and its syntax.
-Now we'll continue to build out our Chuck Norris Quoter app to add user registration, login, and make authenticated API requests with JSON Web Tokens.
-We'll also use JavaScript interop to store and retrieve data with local storage.

 ## Authenticating the Chuck Norris Quoter App

-TBD
+Now we'll continue to build out our Chuck Norris Quoter app to add user registration, login, and make authenticated API requests with JSON Web Tokens.
+We'll also use JavaScript interop to persist user sessions with local storage.

 ### Registering a User

-We're now getting quotes from the API.
+Last time, we finished up by retrieving Chuck Norris quotes from the API.
 We also need registration so users can be issued [JSON Web Tokens](https://auth0.com/learn/json-web-tokens) with which to access protected quotes.
 We'll create a form that submits a `POST` request to the API to create a new user and return a token.

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step3a.jpg)